home-assistant/home-assistant.io/source/_integrations/eufy.markdown

     title: Configuration file
 ---

-The EufyHome integration is the main integration to integrate [eufy](https://eufy.com/) devices sold under the EufyHome product line with Home Assistant.
+The **EufyHome** {% term integration %} is the main integration to integrate [eufy](https://eufy.com/) devices sold under the EufyHome product line with Home Assistant.

 There is currently support for the following device types within Home Assistant: